 Can a hardwood floor be floated?

 Engineered hardwood floors can be floated, but not solid hardwood floors.

-How do I acclimate my hardwood floor
+How do I acclimate my hardwood floor?

 To acclimate the hardwood flooring, leave it inside the room it will be installed in, with the boxes open, for at least 5 to 7 days.
 This way it gets used to the conditions in the room before being used.
 In rooms where there are extreme humidity issues, it may be necessary to install a system such as a humidifier or dehumidifier to control the environment in the room.